sfazliddinov385/Detection-Lab/README.md

 ![Kali](https://img.shields.io/badge/attacker-Kali%20Linux-purple.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-I built a small lab where I run real attacks against my own machines and then catch them in Splunk.
-For each attack I write a detection, document it, and map it to the two frameworks SOC teams use: the Cyber Kill Chain and MITRE ATT&CK.
+I built a small lab where I run simulated attacks against my own machines and then catch them in Splunk.
+For each attack, I write a detection, document it, and map it to two common cybersecurity frameworks: the Cyber Kill Chain and MITRE ATT&CK.

-This is the whole job of a SOC analyst, start to finish.
-Make the attack happen, find it in the logs, write something that catches it, and explain it.
-Every attack runs on my own VMs, on a closed network, using known tools (Hydra, Atomic Red Team).
-No real malware.
+This project helped me practice the basics of detection engineering: creating suspicious activity in a safe lab, collecting logs, writing searches, and explaining what I found.
+Every attack runs on my own VMs, on a closed network, using known tools like Hydra and Atomic Red Team.
+No real malware was used.

 **Quick version:**
-- 3 machines: a Windows victim, a Kali attacker, an Ubuntu box running Splunk
+- 3 machines: a Windows victim, a Kali attacker, and an Ubuntu box running Splunk
-- 4 attacks, 4 log sources, 4 different ways to detect
+- 4 attacks, 4 log sources, and 4 different ways to detect
 - Covers the full attack: getting in, running code, staying, and phoning home
 - Each one has a Splunk search and a portable Sigma rule